What Financial Assistance is Available?

 Remember, you are not alone or without resources.
 Help is available for you and your baby.
-Please review the resources below and don’t forget to check out your yellow and blue pages in your local telephone directory and contact your local places of worship (any and all denominations) and ask for help.
-Additionally, look under the blue pages of your telephone directory for help including local hospitals and community clinics.
-For additional information about your pregnancy and for additional help, please visit the website
+Please review the resources below and contact your local places of worship and ask for help.
+For additional information about your pregnancy and for additional help, please visit the website PregnancyAndChildren.

 Children's Health Insurance Program (CHIP) is designed for families who earn too much money to qualify for Medicaid, yet cannot afford to buy private insurance for their children.
 CHIP coverage provides eligible children with coverage for a full range of health services including regular checkups, immunizations, prescription drugs, lab tests, X-rays, hospital visits and more.

 Child Support Enforcement Steps is a publication listing the steps for applying for and collecting child support.

 Drug Prescription Assistance Programs provide free or low-cost medications to low-income individuals and families.

 Free Medical/Dental Clinics provides you with information about free clinics.